How Much Space Should I Leave Open Around My Furnace?

 Keep Combustible Materials Away from Your Furnace

-Although furnace rooms function as laundry and storage space, you should keep yours free of things that could be fire hazards.
+Although furnace rooms are often also used for laundry and storage space, you should keep yours free of things that could be fire hazards.

 This includes: